Genevieve Hamper: Later life and career

-In 1929, Hamper directed her own Shakespearean company that presented plays in venues including the Metropolitan Theater in Minneapolis.
-She rehearsed actors at Woodcrest, her country estate in Atlantic Highlands, New Jersey.
+Hamper retired from the stage while her second husband continued to work as an actor.
+In retirement she rehearsed actors at Woodcrest, her country estate in Atlantic Highlands, New Jersey.
 Her directing approach included reducing or eliminating "the ranting and sonorous mouthing treatment of characters" while still delivering the essence of each play to the audience.
 She felt that the calmer approach would be favored by audiences that had become accustomed to films.

 Hamper died at the Sanger Nursing Home in New York City in 1971, aged 82.
+Her second husband, John Alexander, died eleven years later in 1982.